timothytong/Moovies/README.md

 # Moovies
 An app that fetches movie info from Rotten Tomatoes and displays it to users.
+The purpose of this app is to practice the use of Autolayout, CoreData, and API-calling.

 Copyright (c) 2015 Timothy Tong, Samiya Akhtar